Emmeline Cust: Personal life

 Cust was born at Denton Hall to Victoria, Lady Welby, a philosophical writer and Sir William Earle Welby-Gregory, a politician and landowner.
 Her maternal grandmother, Lady Emmeline Stuart-Wortley was a renowned Victorian poet and travel writer.

-In 1893, Cust married another member of The Souls, Henry John Cockayne-Cust.
+In 1893, Cust married another member of The Souls, Henry John Cockayne-Cust known as Harry.
 She supported her husband in much of his work, including correspondence for the Central Committee for National Patriotic Organisations.
 Cust was devoted to her husband, despite a reputedly unhappy marriage that lasted until his death in 1917.
+A detailed look at Nina and Harry, as individuals and as a married couple, can be found in 'Tangled Souls: Love & Scandal among the Victorian Aristocracy' by Jane Dismore (pub.
+The History Press, 2022).

 Cust was a direct neighbour of sculptor Jacob Epstein when they both lived at Hyde Park Gate in London.

 Writing and translation

-Cust wrote a biography of her mother, Victoria, Lady Welby's first thirty years, entitled 'Wanderers: episodes from the travels of Lady Emmeline Stuart-Wortley and her daughter Victoria, 1849-1855'.
+Cust wrote a biography of her mother, Victoria, Lady Welby's first thirty years, Wanderers: episodes from the travels of Lady Emmeline Stuart-Wortley and her daughter Victoria, 1849-1855.
 She also published accounts of her grandmother's travels.
 Cust contributed shorter pieces to contemporary periodicals including the journal of the English Association.

 Virginia Woolf is known to have reviewed at least one of Cust's published books, probably 'Gentleman Errant'.

 Cust's translation of 'Semantics; studies in the science of meaning' by Michel Jules Alfred Bréal presented the text's first appearance in English.